ronen567/just-the-docs/docs/optimizations.md

 ### Moderate gradient \\(J(w)=\frac{1}{2} \cdot (w_1^2+w_2^2)\\)

-Adamax conversion is slower than Adam's in the same setup.
+Adamax convergence is slower than Adam's in the same setup.
 Difference between the algorithms is in the learning rate regulation component where Adam uses an \\(L2_\\) norm while Adamx uses an \\(L_{\infty}\\) norm.
 For the demonstrated quadratic loss function, the later decreases slower.

 #### SGD 2D Contour (reference)